 - Becomes more directional at higher frequencies (becoming more subcardioid or even supercardioid)

 - The larger the microphone body, the more difficult it is to achieve the ideal omnidirectional polar pattern

 - Common pattern in top-address pencil, lavalier, handheld, and conference microphones

 Equally Sensitive To Sound From All Directions

-As stated previous, the omnidirectional polar pattern, as the name suggests, it sensitive to sounds in all directions.
+As stated previously, the omnidirectional polar pattern, as the name suggests, is sensitive to sounds in all directions.
 This is the simplest way to describe the omnidirectional pattern.